zzjay-005/CIS_3345_GDP_JS_MR_ZS/README.md

 - Zamarah J. Salinas (Scribe)
 - Michael J. Roller (Evidence Analyst)
 ## Case Objective:
+A Person is reporting that they are receviving fequent calls and texts from a unknown number and a unknown ID, they have blocked each time but they keep getting calls and text messages.
+Person believe they are being targeted and stalked.
+The caller mention they have collected sensitive information of person and thearten to leak the infomation into the internet.

 ## Key Foresics:
 Identify collected data that was deleted within trash folder, discover list of contacts found with in the user phone and find voicemails.